Auto Accident Lawyer in Alpharetta, GA

 But there is also a good chance that any settlement offer presented early in the case does not fully compensate you for the severity of your injuries.
 Insurance companies are designed to generate as much profit as possible and to protect their bottom line rather than to focus on the payout.
 It does not matter whether it is your insurance carrier or the other party’s insurance carrier; you need to be prepared to protect your best interests.

 There are several different laws in the books that can influence your ability to recover compensation.
 The first of these is known as the statute of limitations.
 The statute of limitations is an official law that put the time limit on your possible rights to bring a lawsuit.

-The deadlines associated with a Georgia statute of limitations depend on the type of harm you have suffered or the type of case you intend to file.
+The deadlines associated with a Georgia statute of limitations depending on the type of harm you have suffered or the type of case you intend to file.
 The statute of limitations in Georgia means that you need to file your case as soon as possible after the accident occurs.
 The time limit is two years from the date of the accident and the clock begins running immediately after the accident.
-If the incident led to someone else’s death and the family members intend to bring a wrongful death lawsuit against the driver who caused the wreck to begin with, the timeline for filing this type of case is also two years.
+If the incident led to someone else’s death and the family members intend to bring a wrongful death lawsuit against the driver who caused the wreck, to begin with, the timeline for filing this type of case is also two years.

 Bear in mind that the clock begins running on this statute of limitations on the date of the person’s death rather than the date of the accident itself as these two dates might be different.
 If you intend to file a lawsuit related to vehicle damage caused by the accident, the statute of limitations for this is four years.
 If you try to file a case after the statute of limitations has been exceeded, the court will throw out your case.
 It is always a good idea to give yourself ample time to file a car insurance lawsuit, even if you think that things might ultimately be resolved during a settlement.
 If the statute of limitations deadline is close, now is a good time to schedule a consultation with a lawyer.